hyyking/wswwiki/src/beginner/resources.md

 - [Yellow armor](./items.md#yellow-armor): This provides 75 points of armor protection up to 125 armor.
 - [Red armor](./items.md#red-armor): This provides 100 points of armor protection up to 150 armor.

 Armor is represented by a blue bar that appears above a player's health bar.
-When a player takes damage, their armor is depleted before their health is affected.
+When a player takes damage, 2/3rds of the damage goes to the armor before damaging health.
 If a player runs out of armor, any additional damage they take will affect their health directly.